wittfabian/djangae/docs/pagination.md

 which avoids any slicing at all.
 The whole query and offset is based on Datastore indexes, and is efficient.

-The `@paginated_model` decorator allows you to specify which fields on your model you want to order by (you can specify multiple orderings for a model) and generates the pre-calculated fields for you.
+The `@paginated_model` decorator allows you to specify which field(s) on your model you want to order by (you can specify multiple orderings for a model) and generates the pre-calculated fields for you.
 The `DatastorePaginator` then seemlessly uses these pre-calculated fields and does the offset/limiting for you.